 Black Bat Flower Facts

-- The Black Bat Flower, also known as the Tacca chantrieri, represents a species of flowering plant that, believe it or not, forms a member of the yam family.
+- First of all, the Black Bat Flower, also known as the Tacca chantrieri, represents a truly unique species of flowering plant.
+Believe it or not, it also forms a member of the yam family.
 However, though not considered toxic, it is not considered edible, either.

-- It forms a most unusual species in that the flowers show black in color.
-This ranks it as one of the few known flowers of which this holds true.
+- This astounding form of life constitutes a most unusual species due to one specific reason.
+That’s the fact the fascinating flowers develop as black in color.
+This astounding characteristic ranks it as one of the few known flowers of which this holds true.

-- Many people consider the blooms to have a somewhat bat-like shape, hence the name.
-Though black is the predominant color, the flower does occasionally come in white or brown.
+- Further, many people consider the impressive blooms it develops to have a somewhat bat-like shape.
+This therefore serves as the source of the common name.
+Though black remains the predominant color, the flower also occasionally develops in white or brown.

-- While it does not hold an official listing with the IUCN, most experts consider the species to be endangered.
-Climate change represents its greatest threat, due to its need for a highly specific type of habitat.
+- Finally, while it does not presently hold an official listing with the IUCN, most experts currently consider the species to be endangered.
+While it faces other dangers, climate change represents its greatest threat, due to its need for a highly specific type of habitat.

 Black Bat Flower Physical Description

 However, the most impressive part of the plant remains its unique bloom.
-This distinctive bloom often reaches a width of as much as 12 in (30 cm), while the modified leaves reach lengths of as much as 28 in (71 cm) in length.
+This incredible flower often reaches a width of as much as 12 in (30 cm).
+Meanwhile, the modified leaves reach lengths of as much as 28 in (71 cm) in length.

-The wide bloom consists of 2 large dark brackets and the long modified leaves fork at the ends.
+Furthermore, the wide bloom consists of 2 large dark brackets.
+Not only that, but the long modified leaves fork at the ends.
 The dark brackets look like wings, and the leaves resemble the whiskers of a bat, hence the name.

-The other leaves of the plant develop a bright green color and have a very smooth texture.
-It also produces an underground bulb used to store nutrients.
+Finally, the other leaves of the plant develop a marvelous bright green color.
+These same leaves also have a very smooth texture.
+In addition, the species produces an underground bulb used to store nutrients for a future need.

 Black Bat Flower Distribution, Habitat, and Ecology

-The various varieties bloom at different times, ranging from late Spring to early Fall.
-The genus blooms repeatedly, often as much as 8 times in a single season.
+In conclusion, to add to its impressiveness, the various varieties also bloom at different times.
+These times range from late Spring to early Fall.
+The genus blooms repeatedly, however, often as much as 8 times in a single season.